fmancinelli/fmancinelli.github.com/_posts/2012-01-03-The_biggest_threat_of_post_industrial_economy.markdown

 How can you limit a *universal Turing machine?* Simply by complicating its transition function in order to prevent the execution of unwanted instructions.

-Translated more down-to-earth terms: *digital rights management*, *spywares* and so on, running on our devices that prevent us to take full advantage of it.
+Translated to more down-to-earth terms: *digital rights management*, *spywares* and so on, running on our devices that prevent us to take full advantage of it.

 But this goes far beyond the single device.
-We might extend this to the Internet, which is an indispensable infrastructure for the post-industrial economy and can be rightfully considered as well as a global *universal Turing machine*.
+We might extend this reasoning to the Internet, which is an indispensable infrastructure for the post-industrial economy and can be rightfully considered as well as a global *universal Turing machine*.

 Instead of limiting what can be executed on a single device, they are limiting what a device can communicate by blocking certain protocols, or routing.